ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - protection against DDoS attacks
 - protects your website from a variety of **malicious** attacks
 - produces detailed **reports** on these attacks.
+- *cannot* create Application and Network Rules that applies to the entire virtual network

 service tiers:
 - **basic**. enabled for free as part of your Azure subscription.